 All clubhouses follow the 36 International Standards developed by the International Center for Clubhouse Development.
 These standards serve as a bill of rights for members, and a code of ethics for staff.
 View the International Clubhouse Standards at ICCD.org

 Members budget, plan, cook and clean up after breakfast and lunch Monday through Friday.
-Breakfast is free.
-Lunch is $1.50.
-We are open all major holidays, so colleagues can enjoy food and fellowship on those special days
+Breakfast is 50 cents.
+Lunch is $1.00.
+We are open all major holidays, so colleagues can enjoy food and fellowship on those special days.

 We have a strong initiative focused on wellness, from nutritious food and snacks to our exercise program which includes yoga and other classes.
 Our gym equipment is available during our business hours.
 A daily feature is our wellness walk in the neighborhood.